 \begin{remark} The main difference between our method and conventional manifold optimization is that we do not solve a given smooth problem subject to a manifold constraint.
 Instead, we decompose a nonsmooth problem in Euclidean space into smooth subproblems on strata from a stratification perspective.
 As mentioned in the introduction, this idea is also central to the concept of partial smoothness~\cite{lewis2002active}, where smoothness is imposed only after restricting to an active manifold (termed ``restricted smoothness'' in~\cite[Definition~2.7(i)]{lewis2002active}).
 Partial smoothness, however, also requires a ``normal sharpness" property~\cite[Definition~2.7(iii)]{lewis2002active}.
-For the merit function $\varphi$ given by \eqref{eq:merit-func}, this property fails, so the partial smoothness theory is not directly applicable here.
+For the merit function $\varphi$ given in \eqref{prog:global-P}, this property fails, so the partial smoothness theory is not directly applicable here. \end{remark}

-Along a different line, Deng et al.~\cite{deng2025efficient} proposed a manifold based primal dual semismooth Newton method for~\eqref{prog:SDP}.
+\begin{remark} From a different perspective, Deng et al.~\cite{deng2025efficient} recently proposed a manifold based primal-dual semismooth Newton method for~\eqref{prog:SDP}.
 Their approach also combines the correction idea of~\cite{feng2025quadratically} to drive the sequence toward the active manifold.
 Superlinear convergence was established (see~\cite[Theorem~10]{deng2025efficient}) under an error bound condition together with an assumption that the iterates eventually lie on the active manifold.
 In contrast, the present approach does not require the error bound to hold over the entire ambient space, nor does it rely on the prior existence of iterates on the active stratum.
 Instead, by investigating the stratification, we have distilled an equivalent condition required for the convergence of Newton’s method applied to the manifold-restricted subproblem, which is shown to be significantly weaker than classical regularity conditions.
-Furthermore, by exploiting the variational properties induced by the stratification, the proposed algorithm, through a specific design, drives the iterates toward the active stratum and ultimately achieves manifold identification.
+Furthermore, by exploiting the variational properties induced by the stratification, the proposed algorithm, through a specific design, drives the iterates toward the active stratum and ultimately achieves manifold identification. \end{remark}